Stonebound/nodebb-plugin-align-center/README.md

-# Spoilers for NodeBB
+# Center aligning for NodeBB

-Allows you to embed spoilers in NodeBB post content.
-Just use the following syntax, which is similar to that found on StackExchange.
+Allows you to center in NodeBB post content.
+Just use the following syntax:

 ```
->! spoiler text here
+>-> centered content here <-
 ```

 ## Installation

-    npm install nodebb-plugin-spoilers
+    npm install Stonebound/nodebb-plugin-align-center